Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: The rank profile matrix

-\begin{thm} Let $A\in\Ring^{m\times n}$ of McCoy rank $r$.
-There exist a unique $m\times n$ $r$-sub-permutation matrix $\RPM{A}$ of which every leading sub-matrix has the same McCoy rank as the corresponding leading sub-matrix of $A$.
-This sub-per\-mu\-ta\-tion matrix is called the \em{(McCoy) rank profile matrix} of $A$. \end{thm}
+\begin{cor} Let $\Ring$ be a finite chain ring and let $A\in\Ring^{m\times{}n}$ with McCoy's rank $r$.
+There exists a unique $m\times n$ $r$-sub-permutation matrix $\RPM{A}$ of which every leading sub-matrix has the same McCoy's rank as the corresponding leading sub-matrix of $A$.
+This sub-per\-mu\-ta\-tion matrix is called the \em{rank profile matrix} of $A$. \end{cor} \begin{pf} From Corollary~\ref{cor:unitmccoy}, we consider the residue field $\K=\Ring/g\Ring$.
+Then $\RPM{A}$ over $\K$ satisfies the requirements over $\Ring$ and is the unique such matrix. \end{pf}